top of page

 Monidipa Dasgupta

 Monidipa Dasgupta is a passionate artist dedicated to reimagining urban life through her work, using intricate details to tell compelling stories.
-Primarily a graphic designer, she is deeply inspired by nature’s stylistic patterns and indigenous art forms, drawing influence from African, Australian Aboriginal, and Indian folk traditions such as Madhubani, Gond, and Warli art.
-A graduate of the Faculty of Fine Arts, University of Dhaka, with a specialization in Graphic Design, she began her career at BEXIMCO Online (BOL) before launching a home-based boutique, designing textiles for women’s clothing.
+Primarily a graphic designer, she is deeply inspired by nature's stylistic patterns and indigenous art forms.
+She draws influence from African, Australian Aboriginal, and Indian folk traditions such as Madhubani, Gond, and Warli art.
+A graduate of the Faculty of Fine Arts, University of Dhaka, with a specialization in Graphic Design, she began her career at BEXIMCO Online (BOL) before launching a home-based boutique, designing textiles for women's clothing.
 She later worked as a fashion designer at Dressy Dale.
 Returning to her artistic roots, her work now integrates textiles, geometric patterns, printmaking, and technology-driven designs.

 Monon Muntaka